arbor-sim/arbor/doc/concepts/units.rst

 .. note::

    This is a work in progress.
-The near goal term is to make this coverage complete, but expect some exceptions.
-Notably, the interfaces of individual mechanism are not yet integrated, since NMODL files -- despite explicitly specifying units -- do not make good use of the feature.
+The near-term goal is to make this coverage complete but expect some exceptions.
+Notably, the interfaces of individual mechanisms are not yet integrated, since NMODL files -- despite explicitly specifying units -- do not make good use of the feature.

 A large part of the interface of Arbor -- both in C++ and Python -- is covered by units of measurement.
-This gives the API a way to communicate the intended units of parameters and return values and users can largely use their preferred system of units, as automatic conversion is provided.
+This gives the API a way to communicate the intended units of parameters and return values, and users can largely use their preferred system of units, as automatic conversion is provided.
 For performance reasons, this extends to the outermost layer only, after which Arbor uses its own internal system of measurement.

 We leverage the `units library <https://github.com/llnl/units>`_ published by LLNL.

-Arbor is focussed on SI units, and we provide the following presets for both the C++ and Python modules.
+Arbor is focused on SI units, and we provide the following presets for both the C++ and Python modules.

 .. table:: Provided dimensionalities and units